Making a Power of Attorney for an Elderly Parent

 Of course, when you talk with anyone who's struggling with increasing frailty, you will have to tread gently around issues of deteriorating mental or physical abilities, perhaps underscoring that planning is a good thing for everybody to do, in case help is necessary someday.

-If It's Too Late to Plan
+If It's Too Late to Get a Power of Attorney

 Ready to create your will?